claudiopica/HiRep/Doc/user_guide/supported_features.md

 the rational approximations the Remez algorithm is needed.
-In this implementation we do not compute those coefficients "on the fly", but rather we use a precomputation step to generate a table of coefficients form which we pick up the right values when needed.
-The generation of this table goes as follows.
+In this implementation we do not compute those coefficients "on the fly", but rather we use a precomputation step to generate a table of coefficients from which we pick up the right values when needed.
+The generation of this table goes as follows:

 First note that we need to compute rational approximations for a function $f(x)$ of the form $f(x)=x^l$ and the approximation must be